 1/2 c. real maple syrup (no Aunt Jemima!)

 Stir mixture until you are able to form one-inch balls.
 Place on ungreased cookie sheet.
 Flatten slightly, and press a small dollop of your favorite jam or preserves (jelly is too thin) into the center of each cookie.
-Bake for 15-20 minutes, turning the pan once, halfway through the baking process.
+Bake for 15 to 20 minutes, turning the pan once, halfway through the baking process.
 Cookies are done when light golden brown.
 They store well in the fridge.